Welcome to CMS Report!

 Bryan Ruby is owner and editor for CMS Report.
-He founded CMSReport.com in 2006 on the belief that information technologists, website owners, and web developers desired visiting sites where they could learn more about content management systems without the sales pitch.
+He founded CMSReport.com in 2006 on the belief that information technologists, website owners, and web developers desired visiting sites where they could learn more about content management systems.
 Although Bryan has been active in the content management community for a number of years, please do not call him a CMS expert.
 Bryan's preference is to be labeled a CMS enthusiast.

 Outside of the late night blogging hours, he is the Information Technology Officer for a field office in the federal government.
 Bryan holds a Bachelor’s degree in Atmospheric Science from the University of Kansas and a M.S. in Administrative Studies/Information Systems from the University of South Dakota.

 The origin of CMS Report can be traced to Bryan's first site that focused on content management systems, the WebCMS Forum.
 If you haven't heard of it, you wouldn't be the first.
 Although the number of members at CMS Forum remained small, it had value.
 The forum was started because at the time the members saw a need to look beyond their own favorite CMS and acknowledge that there are other CMS applications out there also doing things right.
 WebCMS Forum provided a place where people could give open and honest opinions about the CMS they were using.
 By sharing web developers could learn from each other and build better sites, whether they were using using Joomla, Drupal, osCommerce, SMF, Wordpress, etc.